Why Am I Suddenly Getting Dizzy When I Stand Up?

 Meniere's disease

-Meniere’s disease occurs when there is an accumulation of too much inner-ear fluid, which can result in a sudden rupture of the inner-ear membranes.
-The end effect is abrupt, severe vertigo that might continue for hours.
+Meniere’s disease occurs when there is an accumulation of too much inner ear fluid, which can result in a sudden rupture of the inner ear membranes.
+The end effect is abrupt, severe vertigo that might continue for hours, with the earliest episodes being the most severe.

-The earliest episodes are usually the most severe.
-The combination of signs and symptoms includes:
+The combination of signs and symptoms includes the following:

 Other dizziness causes

-Certain viral and bacterial infections that target the inner ear can lead to dizziness.
-Acute suppurative labyrinthitis is a bacterial infection of the inner ear that can damage both hearing and balance.
+- Certain viral and bacterial infections that target the inner, such as acute suppurative labyrinthitis, which can damage both hearing and balance

 Diagnosing and treating vertigo